 When a couple divorces in Australia, the marriage assets must be divided between the two parties in a just and equitable way.
 This division is usually written down in a Binding Financial Agreement that is negotiated between the parties (and usually their legal representatives).
-Alternatively, if the couple cannot come to an agreement privately, they can apply to the Federal Circuit Court for a consent order or court order.
+Alternatively, if the couple cannot come to an agreement privately, they can apply to the Federal Circuit and Family COurt (FCFCA) for a consent order or court order.
 In the case of an application to the court, a judge will assess the financial circumstances of the couple, including their pool of marital assets and the respective contributions of each partner.
 The law that governs the division of marriage assets in Australia is the Family Law Act 1975.
 This article examines the process whereby marriage assets are divided between divorcing spouses.

 Filing an Application With the Court